 Early winter scenery across China

-Swans are pictured at the Zhangye National Wetland Park in Zhangye City, northwest China's Gansu Province, on Nov.
-15, 2025.
-(Photo by Chen Li/Xinhua)

 An aerial drone photo taken on Nov.
-16, 2025 shows the snow scenery of a park in Fujin City, northeast China's Heilongjiang Province.
-(Photo by Qu Yubao/Xinhua)
+20, 2025 shows a view of the Shanghu national urban wetland park in Changshu, east China's Jiangsu Province.
+(Photo by Wang Xuzhong/Xinhua)

 An aerial drone photo taken on Nov.
-16, 2025 shows tourists having fun by the Rongjiang River in Liucheng County of Liuzhou City, south China's Guangxi Zhuang Autonomous Region.
-(Photo by Tang Xiaokui/Xinhua)
+20, 2025 shows a view of a tea garden in Zouma Town of Hefeng County in Enshi Tujia and Miao Autonomous Prefecture, central China's Hubei Province.
+(Photo by Yang Shunpi/Xinhua)

 An aerial drone photo taken on Nov.
-16, 2025 shows the scenery of the Zhangye National Wetland Park in Zhangye City, northwest China's Gansu Province.
-(Photo by Chen Li/Xinhua)
+20, 2025 shows a view of a park in Tengchong City, southwest China's Yunnan Province.
+(Photo by Zhao Hui/Xinhua)

+Migratory birds are pictured at a seaside scenic spot in Wenling City, east China's Zhejiang Province, Nov.
+20, 2025.
+(Photo by Zhou Xuejun/Xinhua)

 An aerial drone photo taken on Nov.
-15, 2025 shows tourists enjoying the view of ginkgo trees along a road at Tongji Town of Pengzhou City, southwest China's Sichuan Province.
-(Photo by Luo Guoyang/Xinhua)
+19, 2025 shows a view of the Zhongshan scenic spot in Nanjing, east China's Jiangsu Province.
+(Photo by Xin Yi/Xinhua)

 An aerial drone photo taken on Nov.
-16, 2025 shows tourists enjoying sightseeing at a geopark in Xuan'en County, central China's Hubei Province.
-(Photo by Song Wen/Xinhua)
+20, 2025 shows migratory birds foraging in the Yangtze River in Huangshi, central China's Hubei Province.
+(Photo by Zhou Wei/Xinhua)

+This photo taken on Nov.
+20, 2025 shows a view of a park in north China's Tianjin Municipality.
+(Photo by Du Penghui/Xinhua)

 An aerial drone photo taken on Nov.
-16, 2025 shows tourists enjoying sightseeing at a geopark in Xuan'en County, central China's Hubei Province.
-(Photo by Song Wen/Xinhua)
+19, 2025 shows swans resting at the Wuyishan National Park in southeast China's Fujian Province.
+(Photo by Huang Jiemin/Xinhua)

 An aerial drone photo taken on Nov.
+20, 2025 shows a view of the Jinshanling section of the Great Wall in Luanping County of Chengde, north China's Hebei Province.
+(Photo by Zhou Wanping/Xinhua)

-16, 2025 shows a winding road at a scenic spot in Lianyungang City, east China's Jiangsu Province.
-(Photo by Wang Jianmin/Xinhua)
+Tourists visit a scenic spot featuring ginkgo trees in Xiaopu Town of Changxing County in Huzhou City, east China's Zhejiang Province, Nov.
+20, 2025.
+(Photo by Tan Yunfeng/Xinhua)

 An aerial drone photo taken on Nov.
-16, 2025 shows the view of a lake in Hezhou City, south China's Guangxi Zhuang Autonomous Region.
-(Photo by Yu Xiangquan/Xinhua)
+20, 2025 shows a view of a park in Jinhua, east China's Zhejiang Province.
+(Photo by Shi Kuanbing/Xinhua)

 Photos